The windowing toolbox provides the basic building blocks of GUI

 The following subsections describe the container system in detail, first discussing the attributes of a containee in Containees, and then describing the attributes of a container in Containers.
 In addition to the built-in vertical and horizontal containers, programmers can define new types of containers as discussed in the final subsection, Defining New Types of Containers.

 Each containee, or child, has the following properties:

 horizontal and vertical margins.

 A container arranges its children based on these four properties of each containee.
-A containee’s parent container is specified when the containee is created.
-A window containee can be hidden or deleted within its parent, and its parent can be changed by reparenting.
+A containee’s parent container is specified when the containee is created, and the parent cannot be changed.
+However, a containee can be hidden or deleted within its parent, as described in Containers.

 The graphical minimum size of a particular containee, as reported by get-graphical-min-size, depends on the platform, the label of the containee (for a control), and style attributes specified when creating the containee.
 For example, a button’s minimum graphical size ensures that the entire text of the label is visible.
 The graphical minimum size of a control (such as a button) cannot be changed; it is fixed at creation time.
 (A control’s minimum size is not recalculated when its label is changed.)
 The graphical minimum size of a panel or pane depends on the total minimum size of its children and the way that they are arranged.

 To select a size for a containee, its parent container considers the containee’s requested minimum size rather than its graphical minimum size (assuming the requested minimum is larger than the graphical minimum).
 Unlike the graphical minimum, the requested minimum size of a containee can be changed by a programmer at any time using the min-width and min-height methods.